D Locrian Piano Scale

 Locrian is the 7th mode of the Major scale.
 View D Major scale

 The D Locrian scale contains 7 notes (D, Eb, F, G, Ab, Bb, C).
-Use the interactive piano diagram above to explore this scale on Piano.
+Use the interactive fretboard diagram above to explore each shape and pattern on Piano.
+Practice ascending and descending from the root note to learn the sound of this scale.